Koko-66/Project1_Domus-mea-finance/README.md

 - Labels in large accordion on the Services page were not showing horizontally properly on Safari; fixed issue by adding "display: inline-block;" to .accordion-h.
 - On iPad Pro 9.7 inch in portrait view, the gap between the two columns in section using this layout was not visible; fixed by changing the "gap" styling to "padding".
-- In the Contact form, telephone number did not allow for a format with country code
+- In the Contact form, telephone number did not allow for a format with country code.
+- Changed the layout of the section with three images in a row to align the images in the same line irrespective of the size of the text.
+- The fix above cause another issue - the images were no longer visible on mobile.
+Fixed.

 ## User Testing